 Prospective students and school counselors seeking information about scholarships should visit our Admissions website for scholarship information for New Freshmen and Transfer Students.
 View a printable list of Scholarships for Incoming Freshmen.

 Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships through their academic departments should look HERE.
 Use the links above to review the scholarships available and the criteria for each, and below to find answers to frequently asked questions.
 You also will find links to scholarships offered by the UW-Superior Alumni Association and other outside opportunities.

 Each UW-Superior department has a different timeline for accepting Foundation scholarship applications.
 However, most are accepted in February or March.
 Watch for email and Digest communications from your program department(s) and from the Dean of Students and Financial Aid offices to know when and how to apply for scholarships.

 Faculty and staff: Visit HERE and follow the instructions for awarding scholarships.
 Use the links above to review the scholarships available and their criteria, and below to find the answers to frequently asked scholarship questions.

 How to apply for Foundation Scholarships

 2. Check with your academic department: Contact the department in which you are applying for the scholarship(s) to determine whether it requires more information than is asked for on the application and for the application deadline.
+In some cases, the application is part of a packet.
 Submit your application to the department(s) in which you are applying.

 3. Watch your email for your Foundation Scholarship Award Letter: The University Advancement Office will email award letters to students who were recommended for scholarships by mid May.
 If you are concerned about whether you were awarded a Foundation Scholarship, contact your department chair or advisor before contacting the University Advancement Office.